nextflow-io/nextflow/docs/secrets.rst

     context instead of the command script.

 .. note::
-    This feature is only available when using the local or batch scheduler executions e.g. Slurm, Grid Engine, etc.
+    This feature is only available when using the local or batch scheduler executors e.g. Slurm, Grid Engine, etc.